 3 Things to Avoid When Writing Performance Reviews

 Getting the words right in a performance review means your employees have clear, specific information on what they’ve done well, what they need to improve, and critically, how they can get there.
 But beyond saying the right things, there are a few key rules of thumb when it comes to what to avoid saying in a performance review.

 1. Don’t be vague.

-You’d be surprised how often ambiguous verbiage slips into our written and verbal communication.
-This is even more true in business settings where we’re at greater risk of speaking or writing in vague terms because using jargon or clichés is so common.
+You’d be surprised how often ambiguous wording slips into our written and verbal communication.
+This is even more true in business settings — we’re at greater risk of speaking or writing in vague terms because using jargon or clichés is so common.

-Dholakia said this is why he avoids the term ‘team player,’ for instance.
-“It’s a meaningless term that doesn’t say anything concrete or specific about how the employee collaborates with others,” he said.
+Dholakia said this is why he avoids the term ‘team player,’ for instance: “It’s a meaningless term that doesn’t say anything concrete or specific about how the employee collaborates with others.”